Ethiopian Jewish cuisine: Ethiopian Kashrut

 Ethiopian Jews were forbidden to eat the food of non-Jews.
 A kes only eats meat he has slaughtered himself, which his hosts then prepare both for him and themselves.

 Beta Israel who broke these taboos were ostracized and had to undergo a purification process.
 Purification included fasting for one or more days, eating only uncooked chickpeas provided by the kes, and ritual purification before entering the village.
 Unlike other Ethiopians, the Beta Israel do not eat raw meat dishes such as kitfo or gored gored.

 Ghee and niter kibbeh (types of clarified butter) are popular components of Ethiopian cuisine, including Ethiopian-Jewish cuisine.
 To avoid mixtures of meat and dairy, oil can be used as a parev substitute for clarified butter.
-Kosher ghee, certified by the Orthodox Union, is available for US markets.

 Because excess moisture is removed from ghee through heat treatment, the heating equipment must be verified as kosher as well, which adds an extra step to the kashering process.
 Ghee is commonly used in Middle Eastern cuisine and thus kosher ghee is widely available in Israel.
 Yeqimem zeyet is a form of niter kibbeh made from vegetable oil and is useful as a parev and vegan alternative to dairy-based niter kibbeh.

 Camel meat is traditionally eaten by Ethiopian Muslims, but it is not eaten by either Ethiopian Jews or Ethiopian Christians.
 Camels are not a kosher animal.
 Camel milk is commonly consumed in Ethiopia, but is not consumed by Ethiopian Jews because it is not kosher (kosher milk must come from kosher animals).